davidquantum/physics/h/sources/src/nernstplanck.txt

 	:align: center
 	:alt: Calculated voltage inside the IPMC

-Here we see that the voltage gradient is much more uniform across the thickness than it is for $C$.
+Here we see that the voltage gradient is smaller and more uniform near the boundaries than it is for $C$.
 That is where **the adaptive multimeshing** can become useful.

 Adaptive solution
 ^^^^^^^^^^^^^^^^^

-Will come soon.
+To be added soon.